 Despite some of these comparative shortcomings, Microsoft still owns the business operating system.
 Microsoft currently has a 75% share in server operating systems and Microsoft Windows still runs 95% of business computers; if you want to run your own applications you’re going to need a Windows Server machine.

 This means that if you’re looking at doing a hybrid IaaS deployment, Microsoft can offer you something very valuable; consistency.
 Consistency of interface, of nomenclature, of the computing stack, as well as making your skills and expertise transferable.

 Add that into the commoditisation (and therefore low cost) of virtualisation.
 XenServer is now open source and free, vSphere is now free, Hyper-V Server 2012 is also free.
 Granted, you still have to pay for the at-scale management tools for these systems, but the technology is free.

 With these virtualisation technologies you can now create a homogeneous hypervisor on top of heterogeneous hardware.
 If you have enough headroom, you can event extend some hardware beyond its normal lifetime knowing that failure won’t lead to downtime.

-One growing area of Microsoft is their Service Provider Licencing Agreement (SPLA) which allows you to sell existing Microsoft products to customers on a per-user basis.
-Before this type of licencing, you could only buy Microsoft software like Windows Server, Exchange and SQL Server with pay-once, lifetime licences which were prohibitively expensive to build a scalable business upon.
+One growing area of Microsoft is their Service Provider Licensing Agreement (SPLA) which allows you to sell existing Microsoft products to customers on a per-user basis.
+Before this type of licensing, you could only buy Microsoft software like Windows Server, Exchange and SQL Server with pay-once, lifetime licences which were prohibitively expensive to build a scalable business upon.
 Seeing as you can use SPLA in cloud environments, on the Microsoft partners’ hardware or on the customers’ hardware, it could be a lifeline for Microsoft partners.

 Sell Value, Not Technology